YouTube reinstates channel devoted to exposing conservative extremism

 YouTube said Monday that it had reinstated a channel run by Right Wing Watch that cataloged some of the most extreme statements of prominent conservatives, hours after the Google-owned video platform had banned the channel for violating its rules.

-"Right Wing Watch's YouTube channel was mistakenly suspended, but upon further review, has now been reinstated," YouTube said in a statement.
+"Right Wing Watch's YouTube channel was mistakenly suspended, but upon further review, has now been reinstated," the tech company said in a statement.

 Right Wing Watch is a project of People for the American Way, a liberal advocacy group founded in 1981 and based in Washington, D.C.
 The project had been posting video clips from politicians, preachers and other figures for more than 10 years on YouTube, carving out an audience of about 47,000 subscribers.